ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 **Self-repairing grass is a real gardening phenomenon.** What makes it different from any other type of grass seed is the unique growth and spreading process.

-Self-repairing grass seed can grow several blades ot of a single grain, and then they start to spread.
+Self-repairing grass seed can grow several blades out of a single grain, and then they start to spread.
 It happens both vertically and horizontally, forming **thick bunches of grass**.
 Traditional types of grass also form bunches that spread, however their number remains the same.
 Self-repairing grass seed makes the lawn think and lush in a very short time.

 {% fig %}